xuehua/django/README.md

 ****
 ## Heroku Deployment Steps
+1. Remember to change ALLOWED_HOSTS in settings.py
+   Here we change the setting of ALLOWED_HOSTS pages_project/pages_project/settings.py as follwing.
+   ALLOWED_HOSTS = ['*']

 1. Copy Pipfile, Pipfile.lock, Procfile under the top directory to the corresponding projects and commit the changes.
    For pages_project, we copy the files to the directory of pages_project.